-- 4. The bar graph will appear, partially overlapping your sheet. - 5.
-When the graph is selected, you can move the mouse pointer, click and drag around the graph. - 6.
+- 4. The bar graph will appear, most likely in an odd place (perhaps overlapping your spreadsheet). - 5.
+When the graph is selected, you can click and drag the graph into place. - 6.
 You'll see tiny black squares at each corner and in the middle of each side.
 These are "grab bars."
 You can click and drag these to resize the graph if desired. - 7.
 To experiment with other types of bar graphs, right-click the chart and select Change Chart Type.